forax/jenius/README.md

 ### How to get it ?

-The [Releases](https://github.com/forax/jenius/releases) tab of Github contains several executables
+The [Releases](https://github.com/forax/jenius/releases) tab of GitHub contains several executables
 - the java jar file which run with `java -jar jenius-*.jar` (requires [Java 23+](https://www.oracle.com/java/technologies/downloads/)),
 - the executable for linux which run with `./jenius-*-linux` and
 - the executable for macOS which run with `./jenius-*-macos`.